Do you have a mission in this life? Something you know you’re here to do?

 You get the point.
 Think about the resources you have now.
 Your skills.
 Your passions.
 Your life experiences.
 How can you use all that to achieve your mission statement?

-At the end of every day, “Did my actions aligned with my purpose today?”
+- At the end of every day, take stock of what you did and ask yourself, “did my actions aligned with my personal mission statement today?”

 These questions will keep you on track and make sure you spend your days doing what you want to do, not what other people think you should do.